rbarkerg/Pokedex/README.md

 # Pokedex
-This project is a implementation of swiftUI with MVVM and clean architecture, unit testing, resources management and fetch data from APIs with pagination.
+This project is an implementation of SwiftUI using the MVVM design pattern and clean architecture.
+It includes unit testing, resource management, and data fetching from APIs with pagination.

 ### Project specs